How to Study for Course 1: Real Estate Essentials

 The second mistake is memorizing definitions in isolation.
 The exam tends to ask questions where the definition must be applied: which form of ownership fits the situation, which limitation applies to the property, who has the obligation in the scenario.
 Recognition is not the same as the ability to use the idea.

-How to study so the fundamentals transfer
+How do you study so the fundamentals transfer?

 For each concept, ask three questions: what is it, how is it different from its nearest neighbour, and when would it matter in a transaction?
 Pairs and groups are where the marks live: the forms of co-ownership against each other, government limitations against private encumbrances, the kinds of estates against each other.
 If you can explain the difference in your own words and give a situation where the difference changes the outcome, you have it.